remylouisew/streaming_projects/gaming_stream/README.md

-## MLOPS study group, use the scripts in the MLOPS_Version folder
+## MLOPS study group, use the scripts in the MLOPS_Version folder, not this one

 Steps to set up the streaming job in your own project: